deanashton1311/butterfly/README.md

 https://www.bayesserver.com/Techniques/NumericalCode.aspx

 ## Security
-I did not put any security on the API - this needs setting up before releasing to production.
+I did not put any security on the API - this needs to be set up before releasing to production.